-Whilst the UK Code no longer applies to CRH our governance arrangements and disclosures are generally responsive to the provisions of that Code.
+Although the UK Code no longer applies to CRH, our governance arrangements and disclosures are generally responsive to the provisions of the UK Code.1

 2. Purpose of governance guidelines

 These Corporate Governance Guidelines have been adopted by the Board of Directors of CRH plc to assist the Board in the exercise of its responsibilities.
 The guidelines are subject to modification from time to time by the Board.